Ognisty321/Whisper-Transcription-UI/README.md

 ## ⚙️ Configuration

 The application uses a `config.ini` file to store your settings.
-This file is automatically created in the application directory when you save your settings for the first time.
+As mentioned, this file is automatically created in the application directory when you first run `main.py`.
+Update the path to `faster-whisper-xxl.exe` (or any other setting) in `config.ini` after the file is generated.

 ## 🙏 Acknowledgments

 This project wouldn't be possible without [whisper-standalone-win](https://github.com/Purfview/whisper-standalone-win).
 A big thank you to its developers for their exceptional work!

 ## 📄 License